Why some images look brighter than your screen

 Ultra HDR

 So what's going on?
 The image is an HDR image.
 This is not to be confused with the classic HDR tone mapping where, for example, you took three photos with different exposures, merged them, and created some artistically valuable or horrifying image.
-The HDR here refers to the newer display technology, which is capable of displaying colors outside of the classical 00 - FF range by using the dynamic brightness of the display to make certain parts extra bright or dark.
+The HDR here refers to newer display technology that can show a much wider range of brightness than a normal SDR image.
+On supported screens, that means selected highlights can become physically brighter instead of just being mapped to the brightest SDR white.

 To properly see HDR images, you first and foremost need a display that has this capability, and then a software stack that can use it.
 My iPhone with Safari checked both of these boxes, enabling me to see this.